 Well, all right, not a harem…but some kind of beautiful place with veiled women and gender-non-conforming folks lounging in comfortable garments, dancing and creating art, working on their own terms, meditating, praying, helping to care for one another, and reclining in leisure – instead of, say, spending the bulk of their time in stressful 9-to-5 wage labor jobs and handling a grossly disproportionate share of unpaid caring labor, as so many of us do right now?

-This is largely utopian Orientalist fantasy.
-Nonetheless, I felt there was a seed within it that could be worth exploring.
+This portrayal of a harem is largely utopian Orientalist fantasy, of course.
+Nonetheless, I felt there was a seed within it that could be worth exploring in a decolonizing context.
 What could that kind of environment be like if it weren’t operating under the yoke of patriarchy – i.e., if it were designed and maintained by women, queers, and gender-non-conforming folks for other women, queers, and gender-non-conforming folks?
 Could a building used for religious purposes – a monastery, even – be adapted to serve their needs, instead of the purposes of the white supremacist capitalist patriarchy?

 Soon after that fantasy seized me, I came across the Red Tent Temple movement.
 In it, I saw a glimpse of what I wanted: a safe (and artistically lush!) space for women to just be people – to be who they are – instead of being conscripted into the service of patriarchal, heterosexist roles and endless unpaid, unreciprocated emotional labor.
 Still, there was something about the Red Tents that didn’t suit me; much as I liked the decor, I knew I’d never feel 100% at home in that space.
 The atmosphere wasn’t dark enough for my tastes, and as a non-parent with no particular interest in women’s blood mysteries, I needed something different.